HOME BROWSE SALARIES BEST PAYING JOBS

 Is a Master's degree or an MBA worth it?
 Should you pursue higher education?

-You can't really expect any salary increases during the study period, assuming you already have a job.
+Employees can't expect any salary increases during the study period, assuming they already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.

-Many people pursue higher education as a tactic to switch into a higher paying job.
+Many people pursue higher education as a tactic to switch to a higher-paying job.
 The numbers seem to support this tactic.
 The average increase in compensation while changing jobs is approximately 10% more than the customary salary increment.

-The decision really depends on your situation and experience among many other factors.
-Putting all variables aside, if you can afford the costs of higher education then the return on investment is definitely worth it.
-You should be able to recover the costs in roughly a year or so.
+The decision really depends on the situation and experience among many other factors.
+Putting all variables aside, if a person can afford the costs of higher education then the return on investment is definitely worth it.
+Degree costs can be recovered roughly in a year or so.

-Salary comparison by gender yearly United Kingdom Publishing and Printing
+Salary comparison by gender United Kingdom Publishing and Printing yearly

 Share This Chart